 – Ischemic necrosis and ulceration of tissues that overlie a bony prominence and that have been subjected to prolonged external pressure from a supporting surface such as a bed or wheelchair.

-Causes and Incidence Decubiti are caused by prolonged pressure on tissues compressed between an internal body structure, such as bone, and an external surface.
+Decubiti are caused by prolonged pressure on tissues compressed between an internal body structure, such as bone, and an external surface.
 The force and duration of the pressure directly determine the size of the ulcer.
 Contributing factors include immobilization, sensory and motor deficits, reduced circulation, malnutrition, anemia, edema, infection, friction, moisture, incontinence, shearing forces, decreased tissue integrity or viability, and aging.

-Disease Process Pressure exerted over an area interferes with the blood supply to the tissue, producing ischemia and increasing capillary pressure.
+Pressure exerted over an area interferes with the blood supply to the tissue, producing ischemia and increasing capillary pressure.
 This leads to edema and multiple small-vessel thromboses and sets up an inflammatory reaction.
 If the pressure is not relieved, the ischemic tissue necroses and ulcerates.

-Symptoms Decubitus formation has six definable stages with characteristic signs and symptoms.
+Decubitus formation has six definable stages with characteristic signs and symptoms.

 Redness that blanches with pressure; skin is warm and soft to the touch